emil2k/joltem/help/texts/help/index.md

 Each solutions is designated a branch name in each repository of the project and only the initiator of the solution has push access to that particular branch.
 This allows everyone to work on a single repository, unlike the popular fork & pull model.

 On completion of a solution, a peer review is initiated to evaluate the completed work.
 An administrator or the initiator of the parent task has the responsibility of merging in the work.

-<a name="ratio" class="anchor-fix"></a>
-#### What is the votes ratio?

-The **votes ratio** is meant to couple reviewing with earning of impact.

-Roughly speaking it is a simple ratio of the *number of votes you have cast on other people’s solutions* over the *number you have received on your solutions* in the project with a few caps and modifications.
-For more detailed description of the rational behind this look at the [Voter Rational][6] task and the [current live solution][7].

-If your votes ratio drops below a certain threshold you are still able to earn impact, however it will be withheld until the votes ratio is raised back up again.

 ---